stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 - Members of the gym shall be able to access their training programs
 - The system shall be able to read member cards
 - Personal trainers shall be able to add clients

+### Completeness Quiz

+> Consider an information system for a gym.
+In the list below (provided), mark all the requirements that you believe are pertinent.

+1. _Is the above list complete?_ No